 A strategic approach to your general strategy

 When it comes to using the obtained data to outline the more general strategies you will later apply to the larger segments of your target market, the approach is partially similar to the one used in traditional marketing, but much more accurate.
-Best digital agencies today rely less on surveys and focus groups, and more on latest analytical software that does all the work for them.
+Best digital agencies today rely less on surveys and focus groups, and more on strategic selling and latest analytical software that does all the work for them.
 But the essence remains the same – use the data to get to know your demographics, their opinions, needs, desires and their lifestyles.

 Also, just like in the old times, you’re supposed to design advertisements with this newly obtained knowledge about your customers in mind.
 What’s different in this era of advertising is that you have much more advanced tools to target the exact audience you intend to engage.
 Thus it’s easier to distribute the right messages to the right people through the right channels.
 Serving targeted ads is easier than ever.
 It will not just improve some important numbers such as CTR and conversion rate, but even the users themselves report they are more eager to see ads that fit their interests than random ones.